Vedant-kharangkar/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 1. Open **[Google Colab](https://colab.research.google.com/)**
 2. Paste the full Python code into a new notebook
 3. Install any missing libraries using `!pip install` (e.g., `requests`, `matplotlib`)
 4. Run the code cells and view output directly in the browser

----

-> ⚠️ *Make sure to replace the placeholder API key with your actual OpenWeatherMap API key.*

----

-## 🙌 Contributions & Feedback

-Feel free to fork this repo, open issues, or suggest improvements via pull requests!

----